Gary Sweet

 Gary Sweet (born 22 May 1957) is an Australian film and television actor known for his roles in Alexandra's Project (as Steve), Police Rescue (as Sergeant "Mickey" McClintock), Cody (as Cody), Big Sky (as Chris Manning), Bodyline (as Donald Bradman), Stingers (as DI Luke Harris) and House Husbands (as Lewis Crabb).

+Early life

-He was adopted by a young couple and grew up in Warradale, South Australia, and attended Brighton High School in Adelaide.
-He was also named after his neighbours son.
-He later obtained a teaching degree and whilst at Sturt Teachers' College took up drama.
+Sweet attended Brighton High School in Adelaide.
+He later obtained a teaching degree and took up drama while at Sturt Teachers' College.

-His first role was in low-budget horror film Nightmares.
-In the early 1980s, Sweet became recognisable through the ongoing role of Leslie 'Magpie' Maddern in the Crawfords television series The Sullivans.

 Career

+Sweet's first role was in low-budget horror film Nightmares.
+In the early 1980s, he became recognisable through the ongoing role of Leslie "Magpie" Maddern in the TV series The Sullivans.